 As a tech-savvy consumer, you probably own several cameras already.
-Most smartphones have two cameras built in: one for still images and one for video.
+Most smartphones have two built-in cameras: one for still images and one for video.
 A lot of laptops and tablets feature embedded cameras that sit just above the screen.
 In addition to this, some people carry a dedicated digital camera for those times when they want to capture a high-quality photo or video stream.

 A webcam offers yet another opportunity for consumers to capture great imagery.
 If you want an internet-connected video camera with top-of-the-line features, you may wish to invest in a webcam that you can connect to your computer.